-When it comes to purchasing pool water chemistry testing kits, it is vitally important that you get a kit that will test for the full range of chemical levels and contaminants.
-Over the years I have found that far too many pool owners opt for cheap “duo” kits that only test for pH and chlorine
+When it comes to purchasing pool water test kits, it is vitally important that you get a kit that will test for the full range of chemical levels and contaminants.
+Over the years, I have found that far too many pool owners opt for cheap “duo” kits that only test for pH and chlorine.

 The following are the chemicals you should test for in your swimming pool, as well as the recommended levels of each.